How to Become a Marriage Celebrant (2019 Update)

 - You must be 18 years or older;

-- Have obtained all certifications and qualifications needed as made necessary by the Registrar; and
+- You must have obtained all certifications and qualifications as required by the Registrar; and

-- You are a fit and proper person to be a marriage celebrate.
+- You are a fit and proper person.

 Qualifications and certifications needed

-To become a fully certified marriage celebrant, you will need to attend the correct training and showcase your knowledge surrounding marriage legislation.
-The relevant training that needs to be completed is a Certificate IV in Celebrancy which can be obtained at many registered training organisations.
-You will then be tested on your knowledge of marriages and its process and procedures.
+To become a fully certified marriage celebrant, you will need to complete the required training and further, know your way around the Act (you will be tested on this).
+You will need to complete a Certificate IV in Celebrancy, which can be obtained at many registered training organisations.

-The Act stipulates many determining factors for the Registrar to decide whether you are a fit and proper person once you have completed your training.
+The Act states that the Registrar has the discretion to decide whether you are a fit and proper person once you have completed your certificate.
 Some of these factors include:

-- Whether you have committed a criminal offence punishable by imprisonment for one year or longer in Australia;
+- Whether you’ve been convicted of a criminal offence punishable by imprisonment of one year or longer in Australia

-- Whether your position as a marriage celebrate will result in a benefit for business or other interests; and
+- Whether your position as a marriage celebrate will result in any benefits for other businesses

-- Whether you are well respected in the community.
+- Whether you have good standing in the community

-When deciding whether you want to become an official marriage celebrant, it’s important to know the costs involved and what is expected of you.
-An application to the Registrar incurs a $600 fee, and if successful, you will be required to pay an annual registration charge of $240 paid each July.
+If you want to become a marriage celebrant, it’s important to know the costs involved and what’s expected of you.
+An application to the Registrar incurs a fee (see above).
+If successful, you will be required to pay an annual fee of $240 every year.

-There is two exceptions from having to pay the $600 application fee that can be applicable, in circumstances where:
+There are two exceptions from having to pay the $600 application fee.
+These are:

-- You live in a very remote area; or
+- If you live in a very remote area

-- Have no other marriage celebrants in the area or in the same postcode.
+- If there are no other marriage celebrants who work in the same area or postcode as you

-There is a $30 non refundable fee that must be paid in order to seek an exception.
-As well as this, there are obligations you will be required to satisfy each year, mainly completing five hours of ongoing professional development each year as well as compliance with the marriage celebrant Code of Conduct.
+Beyond having to pay the $240 annual fee, there are other obligations you will be required to satisfy each year.
+This includes completing five hours of ongoing professional development each year and complying with the marriage celebrant Code of Conduct.